Role types

 Each of these components is carefully crafted to ensure that the City is able to hire the individual that is the best fit for the job.

-In some circumstances, and for some job classifications, the City is allowed to exempt positions from the merit system.
-The positions, known as "Exempt Positions," are typically used to supplement the City's workforce in support of a project or initiative.
+In some circumstances, positions can be exempt from Civil Service Rules, usually resulting in the removal of requiring an exam for candidates.
+Exemptions are typically made for a variety of reasons, but usually to supplement the City's workforce in support of a project or initiative.
 In most cases, appointment to an exempt position is limited to a specific period of time.

-The individuals who are appointed to Exempt Positions are appointed at the pleasure of their appointing officer and are considered to be "at-will".
-This means that exempt employees are not protected by the same grievance and job protection rights as Permanent Civil Service employees.
+Individuals appointed to exempt positions are appointed at the pleasure of their appointing officer and are considered to be "at-will" employees

 As needed